CharlesChen922/iOS-5-Cookbook/README.markdown

-³o¸Ì¬OThe iOS 5 Developer's Cookbook: Core Concepts and Essential Recipes for iOS Programmers Third Editionªº½d¨Òµ{¦¡½X¡A§Ú±N¨ä¤¤ªºµùÄÀÂ½Ä¶¦¨¤¤¤å¡C
+ï»¿é€™è£¡æ˜¯The iOS 5 Developer's Cookbook: Core Concepts and Essential Recipes for iOS Programmers Third Editionçš„ç¯„ä¾‹ç¨‹å¼ç¢¼ï¼Œæˆ‘å°‡å…¶ä¸­çš„è¨»é‡‹ç¿»è­¯æˆä¸­æ–‡ã€‚

 <h3>iPhone Developer's Cookbook</h3>
 Welcome to the source code repository for the iOS 5 edition of the iPhone Developer's Cookbook.